- COVID-19 revealed a lack of flexibility in the healthcare supply chain, but digital technologies are poised to help the industry increase agility.

 - Digital will help to “eliminate friction” between supply chain stakeholders so they can quickly and seamlessly create new partnerships and business processes.

-Welcome to The Patient-Driven Supply Network podcast!
+Welcome to The Agile Supply Chain Podcast!
 In our first episode, TraceLink's Digital Transformation Strategist, Roddy Martin, talks with veteran supply chain leader Dave Aquino about the impact the COVID-19 crisis will have on the future of the healthcare supply chain.

-Welcome to the "Patient Driven Supply Network” podcast with your host, Roddy Martin, Digital Transformation Strategist at TraceLink.
+Welcome to The Agile Supply Chain Podcast with your host, Roddy Martin, Digital Transformation Strategist at TraceLink.
 Today, Roddy welcomes supply chain leader Dave Aquino to talk about supply chain fragility and agility.
 Let's listen in.

 Roddy Martin: Welcome, Dave, to our first podcast featuring supply chain leaders.
 Very exciting.
 We've got a really, really good lineup of experienced supply chain leaders to find out where supply chain has gone from yesterday, today, given the pandemic, and tomorrow.